Matrix transposition: continuing learning by doing

 Definition.
 For any matrix its transposed is obtained by putting rows of into columns of .

 Exercise 1.
-See the illustration from https://en.wikipedia.org/wiki/Transpose in Figure 1.
+See Figure 1 borrowed from Wikipedia.
 Based on that illustration, what is the relationship between and

 Definition.
 If then is called symmetric.